MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/update-rollups.md

 2. Verify that an update entry was created after the update rollup was installed.

    For example, the 2019 update rollup 2 was released as 4563392.
-You should be able to see this detail under **View installed updates** if you have installed this update rollup and if it was successfully installed.
+You should be able to see this detail under **View installed updates** if you've installed this update rollup and if it was successfully installed.

 3. Verify that the binary's version has the correct build number.